Sweet and Sour Shrimp Lettuce Wraps

 Phew!
 That really goes quickly, doesn’t it?

+Choose the right type of lettuce.
 For wraps, you can’t beat Bibb lettuce.
 It naturally forms small cups and it’s quite sturdy.
 Alternatives are butter lettuce, leaf lettuce, romaine or iceberg.
+Flimsy, soft lettuce leaves won’t hold up to the filling.

 Fried rice or steamed rice are good sides to serve with lettuce wraps.
 If you’re thinking more of appetizers, try air fryer egg rolls or air fryer crab rangoon.
 For parties, this creamy crab rangoon dip is always a huge hit, especially with homemade wonton dippers.

-- Tweak the sauce ingredients to taste.
+- Dial up the heat.
 If you like a spicier wrap, add a dash of red pepper flakes or increase the sriracha.
 Extra sriracha can be served on the side.
 If you like garlic, go ahead and use two cloves.

 - Make it keto by omitting the sauce and pineapple.
 Instead of pineapple, substitute snow peas.
 Add the garlic and ginger with the shrimp.

 - Looking for something different?
-Try lamb lettuce wraps with red pepper hummus sauce.
-If you’re not a fan of sweet and sour, a good substitute would be this peanut sauce by Pinch Of Yum.
+Try lamb lettuce wraps with red pepper hummus sauce or chicken lettuce wraps.

 If you have everything prepped ahead of time, the sweet and sour shrimp can be ready in 15 minutes!

-If you have leftover sweet and sour shrimp, it can be refrigerated for a couple of days.
-It is really quite good and makes a great lunch or another dinner.
+Refrigerate: If you have leftover sweet and sour shrimp, it can be refrigerated for a couple of days.
+Store the lettuce leaves and any topping separately.
+It is really quite good reheated and makes a great lunch or another dinner.

-Reheat single servings in the microwave; larger portions can be reheated in the skillet.
+Reheat: Single servings can be reheated in the microwave; larger portions can be reheated in the skillet.
 Try not to overheat the mixture; you don’t want the shrimp to become overcooked and tough.

 Ingredients